This sourdough sandwich bread recipe always comes out light and fluffy. Use it for everything — sandwiches, french toast, and even croutons!

 - Divide the dough into two equal parts.
 Stretch each one into a rectangular shape.
 Press down the dough with your fingers to get rid of any extra bubbles.

 - Roll up the dough into a log.
 Place it into an oiled bread pan.
-Repeat with second half of dough.
+Repeat with the second half of dough.
 Let them rise for about an hour.

 I may never use another sour dough recipe again!
 This bread was PERFECT!
 I even over proofed the dough because I left out for 24 hours.
 Still yummy.